rom-rb/rom-rb.org/source/doc-pages/guides/adapters/cassandra.md

 This command is Cassandra-specific, that's why it is inherited from `ROM::Cassandra::Commands::Batch` directly (there's no such abstract thing as `ROM::Commands::Batch`).

+The whole batch is executed as a single request to the Cassandra cluster:
-You can create a batch for every existing relation (doesn't matter which one to use), add commands, and then call a batch.
-The whole batch is executed as a single request to the Cassandra cluster.
+- create a batch for every existing relation (doesn't matter which one to use)
+- add necessary commands to the bach
+- call a batch.

 You needn't to restrict a batch by commands to the same table or keyspace.
-Feel free to add commands to as many various keyspaces and tables as necessary.

 ```ruby
 class Batch < ROM::Cassandra::Commands::Batch